xcat2/confluent-docs/docs/confluentdiscovery.md

     confetty create /noderange/n1-n42 hardwaremanagement.manager=10.2.3.{n1} secret.hardwaremanagementuser=admin secret.hardwaremanagementpassword=Passw0rd12

+If the hardwaremanagement.manager value is not provided, it will attempt to instead collect fe80:: ip addresses.
+As a consequence, if using xCAT and makeconfluentcfg rather than configuring confluent directly, ensure that `ipmi.bmc` is set on nodes in xCAT if you want to force IPv4 configuration down.

 With the node definition complete, discovery can now be approached in one of two ways, [automatic](#automatic-discovery) or [manual](#manual-discovery).
 The automatic approach is good for environments that have a well defined map of servers or server enclosures to ethernet switch ports, and the manual approach